 Experience creating and teaching online courses.

-Excellence in teaching and a vibrant research agenda related to integrated marketing communication, indigenous communication studies, or a related field.
+Excellence in teaching and a vibrant research agenda in visual communication/visual rhetoric.

-An approach to teaching, research, and research methodology that respects and promotes diversity and inclusion in higher education.
+An approach to teaching and research that promotes diversity and inclusion in higher education is especially valued.

 Required Certifications or Licensure: